DineshMahendran-2001/Instagram-loginpage/README.md

 # Instagram Login Page

 # Project Description
-This project is a static clone of the Instagram login page, created using HTML and CSS.
+This project is a static copy of the Instagram login page, created using HTML and CSS.
 The aim of this project is to replicate the visual design and layout of the official Instagram login page.
-This clone showcases my skills in front-end development and responsive design.
+This copy showcases my skills in front-end development and responsive design.

 # Features
 - Static Design: The project replicates the look and feel of the Instagram login page.